dzieyzone/widgetcity/all/modules/themekey_properties/README.txt

 =====

-"ThemeKey Properties" adds additional properties to ThemeKey module which could be found at http://drupal.org/project/themekey
+"ThemeKey Properties" adds additional properties to ThemeKey module which can be found at http://drupal.org/project/themekey

-"ThemeKey" itself provides an infrastructure to switch drupal themes by rules which might use such properties.
+"ThemeKey", itself, provides an infrastructure to switch Drupal themes according to rules which might use such properties.

 Additional Properties provided by "ThemeKey Properties":
  - drupal:base_path